j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 This way, we can make the model context-aware without encoding all the context into one long system prompt.
 Allowing us to reduce the prompt length, complexity, and inference costs.

-TODO: image that show the dynamic prompt selection
+{{< figure src="images/few-shot-example-visual.gif" caption="Some examples of how the prompt changes dynamically based on the cursor's location." >}}

 Another nice side effect of this few-shot example approach is that it allows users to customize the type of completions they expect.
 Maybe a user wants the model to write in their native language?